-The Environmental System Science (ESS) program is part of the Earth and Environmental Systems Sciences Division (EESSD) within DOE’s Office of Biological and Environmental Research (BER).
+The Environmental System Science (ESS) program is part of the Earth and Environmental Systems Sciences Division (EESSD) within DOE’s Biological and Environmental Research (BER) Program.
 EESSD has a strategic plan covering the period 2018–2023.

 This plan highlights five scientific grand challenges that outline science needs for basic research addressing key uncertainties in the understanding of Earth system components, as well complex uncertainties that arise from the interactions and interdependencies of these components in the coupled Earth system.
 Research supported by ESS contributes to achieving these grand challenges: